-In creative interventions, creative professionals or artists enter organisations or processes to initiate change, whilst organisations open their doors to creatives with their own expectations that are usually connected to finding innovative solutions to situations that do not correspond to changed times or their current stage of development.
+In creative interventions, creative professionals or artists join organisations or processes to initiate change, while organisations open their doors to creatives with their own expectations.
+Usually, they are about finding innovative solutions to situations that do not correspond to changed times or their current stage of development.

-According to Lotte Darsø, a Danish expert in innovation and creativity development who in 2004 wrote Artful Creation: Learning-Tales of Arts-in-Business, organisations use, apply and integrate the arts and creative artworks for:
+According to Lotte Darsø, a Danish expert in innovation and creativity development, author of Artful Creation: Learning-Tales of Arts-in-Business (2004), organisations use, apply and integrate the arts and creative artworks for:

 - entertainment, either by giving the employees benefits such as tickets for selected shows, performances and arts exhibitions in their leisure time, or they invite artists into the company for performances at annual meetings, customer events or special occasions;